 Payments can be made by credit card, check or money order payable to: The Graduate Center.

 Please send check or money order payments to: Graduate School of Journalism Office of Admissions, The Graduate Center 365 Fifth Avenue New York, NY 10016-4309.

 If you attended an institution where the language of instruction is not English, all documents must be accompanied by certified English translations.
 Documents cannot be returned.
 Recommendation letters written in languages other than English must also be translated by certified English translation services.

-- Federal Direct Loan Application is needed if you are applying for federal loans.
+Federal Direct Loan Application is needed if you are applying for federal loans.
 The 2017-2018 application will be available January 1, 2017 – June 30, 2018.
 Click here for the Direct Loan Program website.